 5. Take the Guided Bus Tour First

 If the kids are tired, a bus tour is also a nice way to rest and catch some shade (if riding on the lower deck) in the afternoon.
-The bus drivers keep a lookout for active animals.
-(This is temporarily paused.)
+The bus drivers keep a lookout for active animals and do talk over a PA system, but I’ve seen many kids sleep on parent shoulders right through it.

 6. Make Time for the Skyfari Tram

-This gondola-style ride will give you an amazing aerial view of the zoo and Balboa Park.
+This gondola-style ride will give you an amazing aerial view of the Zoo and Balboa Park.
 Rides on the Skyfari Tram are also included in the price of regular admission.
-Annual members may need a separate bus ride ticket.

-More importantly, Skyfari is a useful shortcut between the front entrance and the back of the zoo.
-That means you can take the tram to the back of the zoo to avoid having the scale the zoo’s high hills and then ride it back to the gate at the end of your visit.
+More importantly, Skyfari is a useful shortcut between the front entrance and the back of the Zoo (or Wildlife Explorers Basecamp to the polar bears in the Northern Frontier).
+That means you can take the tram to the back of the Zoo to avoid scaling the Zoo’s high hills and then ride it back to the gate at the end of your visit.

 7. Take the Kangaroo Express Bus

-When your feet (or your kids) start complaining after a few hours of exploring the zoo, the Kangaroo Express bus can be a real lifesaver.
+When your feet (or your kids) start tiring after a few hours of exploring the Zoo, the Kangaroo Express Bus can be a real lifesaver.

-It lets you hop on and hop off at four stops in different areas of the zoo so you can get from one habitat to another without using up all of your energy reserves.
+It lets you hop on and off at four stops in different areas of the Zoo so you can get from one habitat to another without using up all your energy reserves.
 Stops are marked with a yellow kangaroo, and buses swing by these stops roughly every 15 minutes.
-(This is temporarily paused).
+It isn’t narrated but rather just a nice, easy ride.

 8. Make a Lunch Reservation